seantywork/seantywork/README.md

 # rule

+# all

+ip rule add preference 100 from all lookup 5

 # fwmark
 # ex) lookup table 5 if marked 5

 ip rule add preference 100 fwmark 5 table 5

+# by source

+ip rule add preference 100 from 192.168.0.0/24 lookup 100

 ```